“Daydream Porn” – or, 8 Sentences I Always Wish Romantic Interests Would Say to Me

 Send them flowers.
 My partner has done this for birthdays, anniversaries, and sadder occasions like a death in my family.
 It always, without fail, makes me feel special and loved.
 Plus it brightens up my room in a very physical, visible way, which my partner would also do if they were here!

 Send them something to cuddle.
 A stuffed animal, or perhaps a body pillow.
-(My partner and I have long wanted to go to Build-a-Bear together to make a Matt-lookin’ bear I can snuggle when I miss them.)
+(My partner and I have long wanted to go to Build-a-Bear together to make a mb-lookin’ bear I can snuggle when I miss them.)

 Count down the days to your next visit.
 You can do this in some kind of app, in your shared calendar, or just daily via text.
 It shows your partner that you miss them and are excited to see them again – and it can make you both feel more in control of a situation that often feels very disempowering.